Alek-S/chicago-traffic-visualizer/README.md

 # chicago Data Visualizer
-Uses City of Chicago data to create 3D live visualization used Deck.gl
+Uses City of Chicago data to create multiple layers of 3D visualizations superimposed on top of a map of the Chicago area utilizing Uber's `deck.gl`.

 ## Get Started
 After cloning the repo, run the following commands in your terminal (_For API token, register [here](https://www.mapbox.com/signup/)_):